 Dish Count :: 1 Pan, 1 Food Processor, Cutting Board

-To say I’m obsessed would not entirely be an exaggeration, or hyperbolic.
+To say I’m obsessed with this roasted tomato cucumber pesto sandwich would not entirely be an exaggeration, or hyperbolic.
 This sandwich really has become my singular focus for a healthier lunch when I’m at work.
 Working at the airport doesn’t always leave room for healthy eating, and with a touch and go pregnancy that what sounds good in the morning could sound utterly disdainful by lunch really has thrown a wrench into my good intentions of packing my lunch every day – which I do.

 So spending $8 on a veggie sandwich – no matter how utterly delicious it is – just doesn’t cut it as a long term lunch strategy.